Khalil Mack: 2018

-2019 season
+2019

-During a narrow Week 2 16-14 road victory over the Denver Broncos, Mack recorded a tackle and his first sack of the season on Joe Flacco.
-In the next game against the Washington Redskins, he recorded four tackles, two forced fumbles, and sacked Case Keenum twice in a 31–15 road victory.
-The following week against the Minnesota Vikings, Mack recorded two tackles, 1.5 times, and a forced fumble the ball once in the 16–6 victory.
+During a narrow Week 2 16–14 road victory over the Broncos, Mack recorded a tackle and his first sack of the season on Joe Flacco.
+In the next game against the Washington Redskins, Mack had four tackles, two forced fumbles, and sacked Case Keenum twice in a 31–15 road victory.

-During a Week 5 24-21 loss in London to his former team, the Oakland Raiders, Mack recorded three tackles and a fumble recovery.
-Three weeks later against the Los Angeles Chargers, he recorded four tackles, two pass deflections, and his first sack in a month on Philip Rivers in the narrow 17–16 loss.
-During a Week 12 19-14 victory over the New York Giants, Mack recorded three tackles and a strip sack on Daniel Jones which was recovered by teammate Nick Williams.
-Two weeks later against the Dallas Cowboys on Thursday Night Football, Mack recorded two tackles and a diving sack on Dak Prescott in the 31–24 victory.
-During a Week 16 26-3 loss to the Kansas City Chiefs, Mack recorded four tackles and a sack on Patrick Mahomes.
+During Week 8 against the Los Angeles Chargers, Mack recorded four tackles, two pass deflections, and his first sack in a month on Philip Rivers in the narrow 17–16 loss.

 On December 17, 2019, Mack was named a starter for the 2020 Pro Bowl.
-He finished the season with 47 combined tackles (40 solo), 8.5 sacks, five forced fumbles, a fumble recovery, and four pass deflections in 16 games and starts.
+He finished the 2019 season with 47 combined tackles (40 solo), 8.5 sacks, five forced fumbles, a fumble recovery, and four pass deflections in 16 games.
 Mack was ranked 19th by his fellow players on the NFL Top 100 Players of 2020.
-He was named to the Pro Football Hall of Fame All-Decades Team for the 2010s.
+He was named to the Pro Football Hall of Fame All-Decade Team for the 2010s.